phorton1/src-fpcalc-test/README.md

 This repository contains my own personal scripts, and perl and java code to install, run, and compare the results of the various versions of fpcalc built with the phorton1/chromaprint repository.

 It is beyond the scope of my efforts to document the contents of this repository.
-If you are curious how I use the particular scripts, perl, and java code to produce the results, and analyze them, please feel free to browse the source code and use it, and/or modify it as you wish.
+If you are curious about (or regarding) how I use the particular scripts, perl, and java code to produce the results, and analyze them, please feel free to browse the source code and use it, and/or modify it as you wish.

 The essential reason I am publishing this repository is to bring to light the results of my analysis of the behavior of the **chromaprint fpCalc utility** accross different **platforms** and
 **versions of ffmpeg**.